 First, choose what paint colors you'd like to use.

-Turn a clay pot (that's clean and dry) so it’s bottom-side up on a sheet of wax paper.
+Turn a clay pot (that's clean and dry) so it’s bottom-side up on the sheet of wax paper.
 The wax paper will allow the paint to dry and then come off clean so there's no newsprint stuck to your pot.

 Then squeeze the paint around the edge of the pot so it drips down the side.